huivrotiki/.github/README.md

 * Tests
 * Playground
 * Demo Project
+* ISSUE_TEMPLATE folder in .github with specifics for that repo
 * Workflow compiling the package and/or demo
 * Recent tag with version number x.y.z
 * .spi.yml file and an entry on https://swiftpackageindex.com